DIRECTED ENERGY PROFESSIONAL SOCIETY

 DE Systems Symposium

-Authors will be notified on or before 13 October of acceptance of their paper for presentation and/or publication.
+Authors will be notified of acceptance of their paper for presentation the week of 13 October.

 Note: While an automated email is sent confirming receipt of your abstract, some military domains may block delivery of such an email.
 If you do not receive email confirmation, you may check this online listing of submitted abstracts which may provide insight into the technical program.
 This listing is dynamically generated based on abstracts received at the time the page is displayed and author permissions (granted when submitted).
 If the title of your abstract, or the assigned Abstract ID, is contained in this listing, it has been received by DEPS.